 In contrast, if your club would like to produce a ukulele festival, it would be a good idea to start small.
 Test the waters by organizing a workshop/concert event with one of the many professional players currently traveling the ukulele teaching/performing circuit.
 If the response is good, consider organizing a one-day festival.
 Who knows, it might turn into an event like the Tampa Bay Ukulele Getaway.

 Now in its ninth year, TBUG usually sells out within hours of tickets going on sale.
 Tom Hood adds, “We hold the Tampa Bay Ukulele Getaway the first weekend in November.
 This is a three-day festival.
 We have national performing artists teach workshops and perform a concert.
 Attendees have opportunities to participate in open mics, jams, ukulele raffle, and silent auctions, merchandising, meet and greet with the artists, a luau, and lots of networking opportunities.
-This is our biggest annual fundraiser and helps us fund our community services and programs.”
+This is our biggest annual fundraiser and helps us fund our community services and programs.”port town

 By far one of the most entertaining ukulele festivals in the world is the Melbourne Ukulele Festival in Australia.
 Started by Dean Denham in 2010 and held in a couple of small pubs, it has grown into one of the premier festivals in the world.
 The success of festivals like MUF depends on its volunteers.
 The wildly popular Ukulele Festival of Scotland relies on its Purple Army of volunteers to keep things running smoothly for an event that in its third year and attracts more than 600 people.

 Ready, Set, Go!